razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

   /**
    * Leading Icon or assets.
 Accepts JSX Component
-   */
+   *
-  leading?: React.ReactNode;
+   * Should not be allowed when ActionList variant is multiple select */ leading?: React.ReactNode;

   /**
    * Trailing Assets.
-Should ideally be Text component for now */ trailing?: React.ReactNode;
+Should ideally be ActionListItemText component for now */ trailing?: React.ReactNode;